 Yoga therapy for spondylolisthesis

 A yoga therapist specialised in back pain will be able to tell you how to adapt your yoga practice.
 If you are new to yoga, this is a very good time to start an adapted practice.
 Because the disc slips forward in spondylolisthesis, any form of back bending is likely to push the disc further forward.
-This is one of the reasons why the back specialist told you to avoid doing yoga.
+This is one of the reasons why a back specialist may have told you to avoid doing yoga.
 However, you can fully enjoy yoga without back bending.
 Twisting may be problematic too.
 The yoga therapist can tell you which yoga practices involve these movements.
 Taking this knowledge into your daily life can then save you a lot of back pain.

 After a few one-to-one yoga therapy sessions, your knowledge can empower you to help yourself.
 Taking a gentle yoga class or even a back care yoga class won’t give you the same.
 Even a gentle back care class will include movements that people with spondylolisthesis have to avoid.